hilbertp/hypermvp/documentation/technical documentation.md

 ### aFRR Data

 1. **Loading**:
-   - aFRR data is loaded from a CSV file using `afrr/loader.py`.
+   - aFRR data is loaded from CSV files using `afrr/loader.py`.
    - The `Datum` column is converted to a proper date format.

 2. **Cleaning**:
    - The loaded data is cleaned using `afrr/cleaner.py`:
-     - Column names are stripped of unnecessary spaces.
+     - Column names are trimmed.
-     - Filters for required columns: `Datum`, `von`, `bis`, and `50Hertz (Negativ)`.
+     - Required columns (`Datum`, `von`, `bis`, and `50Hertz (Negativ)`) are selected.
+     - Only negative adjustment values (deltas) are retained, representing the correction from planned to measured energy.

 3. **Dumping**:
    - The cleaned data is saved as a CSV file in the processed data directory using `afrr/dumper.py`.
-   - The file includes a timestamp in its name for traceability.
+   - The file is stamped with a timestamp to ensure traceability.

-4. **(Planned)** Saving to DuckDB:
+4. **Saving to DuckDB**:
-   - Saving cleaned aFRR data to a DuckDB database is not yet implemented.
+   - Cleaned aFRR data is saved into DuckDB using `afrr/save_to_duckdb.py`.
-   - This step will centralize and prepare the data for querying and analysis.
+   - Each 15-minute interval in the database holds one adjustment delta, which reflects the deviation from the planned energy value.
+Overwriting existing values allows corrections to past intervals.

 ---